Kodro23/Surrogacy_evaluation_CA125/README.md

 ## Surrogacy Evaluation
 To quantify the association between the treatment effect on PFS, and the treatment effect on the CA-125 trajectory.

 The surrogacy analysis follows a correlation-based approach: first, summary measures of the predicted average log(CA-125) trajectories are computed, accounting fo treatment group; thenaA trial-level linear regression is fitted with the estimated treatment effect on PFS, expressed as the log hazard ratio.
-For a surrogate measure \(S_i\), the trial-level model can be written as:
+For a surrogate measure $S_i$, the trial-level model can be written as:

 $\log(HR_i)=\beta_0+\beta_1 S_i+ \varepsilon_i.
 $

-The coefficient of determination,$R^2$ is used to quantify the strength of the association between the treatment effects on the surrogate endpoint and PFS.
+The coefficient of determination, $R^2$ is used to quantify the strength of the association between the treatment effects on the surrogate endpoint and PFS.

 ## References